 A recent survey ranked the iGaming sector as the most attractive sector for foreign direct investment in Malta.
 Service providers report that many companies are currently analysing the option of setting up in Malta as they finalise their contingency plans to deal with Brexit.
 The island has also emerged as one of the big winners of the global M&A frenzy as newly combined companies are injecting fresh capital on the island and hiring more people for their Malta offices.
 In addition, legal uncertainty in many European countries and a fragmented regulatory landscape have led to a surge in interest from both EU multi-licensed operators as well as non-EU companies that are looking at Europe as the next frontier for growth.
 The Maltese licence is the only licence in the EU that does not restrict the licensees to the particular jurisdiction of the licence, which gives iGaming companies the opportunity to exploit white and grey areas in the rest of the world.
 On an international level, Malta’s service providers are regarded as being among the most competent and experienced experts in the iGaming sphere.
 Many of them service licence application in other countries than Malta and offer multi-jurisdictional support on a wide range of issues.

-Excitement and anticipation are currently rising in the iGaming sector as a new regulatory framework is expected to come into force in late 2017 or early 2018.
+Excitement and anticipation are currently rising in the iGaming sector as a new regulatory framework is expected to come into force in the first quarter of 2018.
 The increasingly maturing industry demands smoother processes, as well as better regulation for new forms of gaming.
 This has encouraged the MGA to initiate a complete regulatory overhaul to streamline, consolidate and future-proof all gaming sectors under one legislative umbrella.
 The new Gaming Act promises to be as revolutionary and innovative as the Remote Gaming Regulations were in 2004.
 Eliminating unnecessary bureaucracy, simplifying pre- and post-licensing processes, and speeding up time to market for operators are some of the key changes to be envisioned.
 A new licensing framework has also been designed, which will introduce only two different licences: a Business-to-Business and a Business-to-Consumer licence.

 The MGA is also proving to be a dynamic, on-the-ball-player: a new skill games licence for fantasy sports operators was singled out as a top priority and introduced in January 2017, ahead of the new regulatory package.
 The hopes are high that this will lead to an explosion in demand in skill games comparable to what the industry experienced when online poker came to the fore in the early 2000s.